marcodeag/RepData_PeerAssessment1/PA1_template.md

 ## 1 1.717 2012-10-01        0
 ```

-The sum of total steps for each, the mean and median of total steps are calculated
+The sum of total steps for each day, the mean and the median of total steps are calculated

 ```r
 ## Calculating sum steps for each day using step filled dataframe